Angie Ng, Licensed Acupuncturist

 Michael Jamlang, Licensed Acupuncturist

-Michael Jamlang is a licensed acupuncturist and a lecturer in Midwest College of Oriental Medicine.
+Michael Jamlang is a licensed acupuncturist and a lecturer at Midwest College of Oriental Medicine.

-For the past few years, Mike has been gathering knowledge in different clinics with differing specialties.
+For the past several years, Mike has been gathering knowledge in different clinics with differing specialties.
 He started assessing problems and giving treatments as a massage therapist in 2005 but became keenly aware of the restrictions of a purely musculo-skeletal approach.
 Some patients would come back with the same problem week after week.
-Mike strove to be a better practitioner for his clients first by learning more within the massage field earning a certification in structural therapy, but, then, also ultimately learning a totally new field of therapy.
-Mike chose Chinese Medicine due to its multivaried approach to a problem.
+Mike strove to be a better practitioner for his clients, first by learning more within the massage field and earning a certification in structural therapy, and then by learning a totally new field of therapy.
+Mike chose Chinese Medicine due to its multivaried and holistic approach to a problem.

-After gaining experience in clinic to be fluent in Chinese Medicine, Mike continued to push himself to learn more by taking a position offered to me in Midwest College of Oriental Medicine as a clinical supervisor and junior lecturer.
-He has been lecturing since 2010, and the college charged him with teaching Asian Philosophy, Tuina (Asian bodywork) and Accessory Technique classes as well as co-teaching in point location and needle technique classes.
-The college has also been grooming Mike in clinic to become one of the herbal lecturers in the future.
+After gaining much clinical experience to be fluent in Chinese Medicine, Mike continued to push himself to learn more by taking a position at the Midwest College of Oriental Medicine as a clinical supervisor and lecturer.
+He has been lecturing since 2010, and has taught diverse classes at the college, such as Asian Philosophy, Tuina (Asian bodywork), Acupuncture Point Location, Needling Techniques, Herbology, and Accessory Techniques.

 Mike is also very engaged in learning more about the Chinese Medicine field outside of the college.
-He enjoyed working with many experienced acupuncturists for the past 5 years, ranging from community settings where he can treat up to 6 people an hour, a gynecological facility, to a hospital setting where Mike worked in conjunction with doctors in giving patients the best chance available for recovery.
+He enjoyed working with many experienced acupuncturists since he began practicing, ranging from community settings where he can treat up to 6 people an hour, a gynecological facility, to a hospital setting where Mike worked in conjunction with doctors in giving patients the best chance available for recovery.

-All in all, Mike is well-rounded practitioner practiced in many therapies that Chinese Medicine offers.
+Mike is a well-rounded practitioner who is highly skilled in many of the therapies that Chinese Medicine offers.

-Mike currently has office hours at the Loop office on Tuesdays and Fridays.
+Mike currently has office hours at the Loop office on Tuesdays, Thursdays, and Fridays.